 The normal route for pupils wishing to study beyond Sixth Form would be a foundation course.
-For more information please contact the Head of the Art Department.
+For more information, please contact the Head of Art.

-PAPER CONTENT MARKS AVAILABLE Personal study A 2000-word essay 60% Personal investigation A full range of practical work and supporting studies presented as an exhibition of work Externally set assignment A portfolio of work leading up to a 15-hour exam 40%
+Paper Content Marks available Personal study A 2,000-word essay Total of 60% (60% marks available for personal study and personal investigation section together) Personal investigation A full range of practical work and supporting studies presented as an exhibition of work Externally set assignment A portfolio of work leading up to a 15-hour exam Total of 40%